 9) What’s that smell?

 The smell of the first rain after a period of dry weather is actually produced by bacteria.
 During rainfall, soil releases geosmin which is a by-product of bacteria and produces the characteristic scent.

 10) Humans can be deadly

-We now know that the human body harbours trillions of bacteria and as a result, a bite from the mouth of our species is thought of the most dangerous bite in the entire animal kingdom due to the amount of bacteria that is passed from mouth to puncture site.
-The reason we aren’t generally affected if unlucky enough to be the victim of a human munch, is because our teeth are not sharp enough to puncture the deep tissue within the body, which are most vulnerable to bacteria replication and thus infections.
+We now know that the human body harbours trillions of bacteria and as a result, a bite from the mouth of our species is thought of as the most dangerous bite in the entire animal kingdom due to a number of bacteria that is passed from mouth to puncture site.
+The reason we aren’t generally affected if unlucky enough to be the victim of a human bite is because our teeth are not sharp enough to puncture the deep tissue within the body, which are most vulnerable to bacteria infections.